Political Science (POLI) | Faculty of Arts

 Comparing Politics and Societies: An Introduction to Comparative Politics

-Students will study key topics in the field of comparative politics, focusing on the institutional, political, cultural, and economic dynamics that shape contemporary political life in different societies.
+Students will be introduced to key topics in the field of comparative politics.
+They will explore the institutional, political, cultural, and economic forces that shape contemporary political life in different societies.

 Level: UG